mdickinson/bigfloat/docs/source/tutorial/index.rst

-You should be a little bit careful here: this import brings a fairly large number of functions into the current namespace, some of which shadow existing Python builtins, namely :func:`abs`, :func:`max`, :func:`min`, :func:`pow`, :func:`round`, and (on Python 2 only) :func:`cmp`.
+You should be a little bit careful here: this import brings a fairly large number of functions into the current namespace, some of which shadow existing Python builtins, namely :func:`abs`, :func:`max`, :func:`min`, :func:`pow`, :func:`round`, :func:`sum`, and (on Python 2 only) :func:`cmp`.
 In normal usage you'll probably only want to import the classes and functions that you actually need.

 :class:`BigFloat` construction